Fording River

 The Fording River is a tributary of the Elk River in the Canadian province of British Columbia.
 It is part of the Columbia River basin, as the Elk River is a tributary of the Kootenay River, which is a tributary of the Columbia River.

 Course

-The Fording River originates in the Rocky Mountains near Fording River Pass on the Continental Divide.
+The Fording River originates in the Canadian Rockies near Fording River Pass on the Continental Divide.
 It flows south, collecting numerous tributaries before joining the Elk River some distance north of Sparwood.